canokeys/canokey-documentation/content/userguide/setup.md

 ### ccid

-You can install the newest version of `ccid` as CanoKey has already been included in the [upstream](https://salsa.debian.org/rousseau/CCID/-/commit/7a306c8da4872617dbc9a2cf6a8f7e827a6b3c38).
+You can install the latest version of `ccid` as CanoKey has already been included in the [upstream](https://salsa.debian.org/rousseau/CCID/-/commit/7a306c8da4872617dbc9a2cf6a8f7e827a6b3c38).

 You may check your `/etc/libccid_Info.plist` wheter `canokey` is inside.

-If not, or you do not want to/could not install the newest version of `ccid`, you should make the following changes to `/etc/libccid_Info.plist`.
+If not, or you do not want to/could not install the latest version of `ccid`, you should make the following changes to `/etc/libccid_Info.plist`.

 For array `ifdVendorID`, `ifdProductID`, and `ifdFriendlyName`, append some value respectively, like the following `diff`